25 Nov How To Stay Committed To Your Yoga Practise

 You will immerse yourself in yoga with daily yoga and meditation practices, soaking up all the positive energy instead of stressing out over to-do lists at work.
 Disconnecting from your daily challenges may even give you a chance during this time out to finally give digital detoxing a try.
 During your time on retreat, you will reconnect not only with yourself but also meet like-minded yogis all over the world at the same time, plus your yoga asana practice will also evolve and grow over time, as you commit to a daily practice.

 There are so many fantastic retreat locations all over the world.
 It’s quite tricky to choose one.
-Power Living is offering their popular retreat in beautiful Bali.
+Power Living is offering its popular retreat in beautiful Bali.
 These retreats are genuinely life-changing, and you will not only practice yoga daily, make new friends but leave with a new passion for life.
 Not to be missed, yogis.
-Keep your eyes peeled to the Power Living events page to find out of any upcoming retreats.
+Keep your eyes peeled to the Power Living events page to find out about any upcoming retreats.

 Following these simple tips, there are little to no excuses for you to not stay committed to your yoga practice.
 Remember that yoga is not a hobby as such; it’s more a way of life.
 Even if you only have five minutes a day, it’s better than nothing.
 Yoga is not only the asana practice, but you can also make time for a five-minute meditation on the way to work.